 Luckily, there are plenty of ways to cool off in NYC!
 There are also lots of new rooftops, outdoor concerts, park movie nights, and more to keep you busy.

 Treat yourself to a relaxing evening surrounded by shimmering candlelight and beautiful music at these stunning evening concerts in NYC.
-Fever’s widely popular Candlelight series is back indoors, bringing mesmerizing classical and jazz by candlelight to NYC’s loveliest spaces once again!
-Get your tickets here.
+Hear everything from classical masterpieces to current day tracks.
+These are some of our favorites below:

 - The People’s Beach at Jacob Riis Park, Queens